John Robinson (American football): Los Angeles Rams

-Hired to replace Ray Malavasi prior to the 1983 NFL season, John Robinson is considered one of the more successful coaches in Rams history, leading the franchise to the playoffs in six of his first seven seasons and twice reaching the NFC Championship Game.
+Hired to replace Ray Malavasi prior to the 1983 NFL season, Robinson is considered one of the more successful coaches in Rams history, leading the franchise to the playoffs in six of his first seven seasons and twice reaching the NFC Championship Game.
 Both of those contests ended in defeat against eventual Super Bowl champions, the 1985 Chicago Bears and the 1989 San Francisco 49ers.
 Robinson's tenure as Rams coach was made more difficult by the fact that the Rams played in the same division as the 49ers, the dominant team of the 1980s (the only time he won the NFC West title during his tenure was 1985).
-However, he had great success in importing his trademark running game after using the No. 2 overall pick in the 1983 NFL Draft to draft running back Eric Dickerson.
+However, he had great success in importing his trademark running game after using the No. 2 overall pick in the 1983 NFL draft to draft running back Eric Dickerson.
 In just over four seasons with the Rams, Dickerson ran for 7,245 yards and led the league in rushing three times, with his 1984 total of 2,105 yards still an NFL record going into 2022.
 After Dickerson was traded midway through the 1987 season, Robinson's Rams still had the league's rushing leader in Charles White, while Greg Bell continued Robinson's running tradition with back-to-back 1,000-yard seasons in 1988 and 1989.
-Additionally, Robinson introduced to the league a group of highly-respected assistant coaches, including Norv Turner, Hudson Houck, and Gil Haskell, all of whom would go on to have long and productive NFL coaching careers.
+Additionally, Robinson introduced to the league a group of highly respected assistant coaches, including Norv Turner, Hudson Houck, and Gil Haskell, all of whom would go on to have long and productive NFL coaching careers.

-Following the Rams' 30-3 loss in the 1989 NFC Championship Game, the Rams franchise went into decline.
-After a 5-11 season in 1990 and a 3-13 mark in 1991, Robinson was fired by the Rams, though his 79 career victories remain the most in franchise history.
+Following the Rams' 30–3 loss in the 1989 NFC Championship Game, the Rams franchise went into decline.
+After a 5–11 season in 1990 and a 3–13 mark in 1991, Robinson was fired by the Rams, though his 79 career victories remained the most in franchise history until Sean McVay surpassed him in 2024.

-Later career
+USC

+After spending several seasons in radio and television broadcasting, Robinson returned to the sidelines in 1993 with USC.
+In his second stint with the Trojans, the team won three straight bowl games, including the 1996 Rose Bowl.
+Though Robinson never finished with a losing season at USC, his mark of 37–21–2 (including a 3–6–1 mark against traditional rivals Notre Dame and UCLA in his second stint) led to tension by the 1997 season; in 1996 and 1997, he won just twelve of 23 games combined.

+Robinson was at odds with athletic director Mike Garrett.
+On December 17, 1997, through an answering machine, he was informed that he was fired; and he was replaced by Paul Hackett.